Tvin405/Tailscale-Zero-Trust-Homelab/TailscaleVPN/README.md

   - Tailscale used to interconnect all nodes under a single identity and enforce zero-trust policies
 - Core Concepts Used:
   - MagicDNS for hostname-based communication between nodes
-  - ACLs (Access Control Lists) to manage least-privilege access
+  - Access Control Lists to manage least-privilege access
   - Exit Nodes for encrypted remote browsing through my home network
   - Subnet Routing for LXC and Docker access within Proxmox